modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/sendGrid.md

 2. Open the following [template file link](../files/CreateTeamAuthorisationRequestEmail.txt).
 Then copy and paste the code into the Import Drag & Drop HTML screen and click **Update**

-2.TESTING HTML FILE LINK [template file link](../files/CreateTeamAuthorisationRequestEmail%20-%20Copy.html).
-Then copy and paste the code into the Import Drag & Drop HTML screen and click **Update**

-1. Click Save and then the Back Arrow
+3. Click Save and then the Back Arrow

    ![17](../images/sendGrid/17.png)

-2. Take Note of the **Template ID** for entry into the ARM Deployment Screen
+4. Take Note of the **Template ID** for entry into the ARM Deployment Screen

-3. Create another template called **CreateTeamResponse**, then open the following [template file link](../files/CreateTeamAuthorisationResponseEmail.txt).
+5. Create another template called **CreateTeamResponse**, then open the following [template file link](../files/CreateTeamAuthorisationResponseEmail.txt).
 Then copy and paste the code into the Import Drag & Drop HTML screen and click **Update**